 Film/TV composer and touring/session bassist.
-Credits include Selena Gomez, National Geographic, Noah Cyrus, Google, Liz Phair, Discovery Channel, and over 30 films scored.
+Credits include Seaspiracy, Selena Gomez, Beyond Borders, Liz Phair, National Geographic, Noah Cyrus, Google, Discovery Channel, and over 30 films and countless TV shows scored.

 I'm Benjamin Sturley, a composer, producer, and session musician.
 I've scored over 30 films, countless TV shows and all sorts of media.
 I'm bassist/bandleader for many artists, including Selena Gomez, Noah Cyrus, Liz Phair, Rachel Platten, and more.
-I've written music for Discovery, Vice, Google, National Geographic, The LA Times, Nissan, PBS, AAA, and many others.
+I've written music for Netflix, CBS, FOX, Discovery, VICE, Google, National Geographic, The LA Times, Nissan, PBS, AAA, and many others.
 I've been a composer and musician my whole life, and wouldn't have it any other way.
 I'd love to help you out with your project.

 1 ReviewsEndorse Benjamin Sturley

 I had the pleasure of working with Ben while touring with Hollywood Records artist Bea Miller.
 Aside from his wonderful bass playing, Ben brings a can-do attitude and positive vibe with him everywhere he goes.
 Ben has a genuine love for people, and that definitely shows in the music he creates on stage and in the studio.
 I'd highly recommend getting Ben involved in your musical project ASAP!

 A: I work out of a fully stocked studio in my home.
 I mostly run Logic Pro X, though I'm fluent in all DAWs.
 Excessive software, hardware, instruments, and monitoring systems.